-Does your company really need a CDP?
+Does your organization need a customer data platform?

 What key performance indicators (KPIs) do you want to measure, and what decisions will you make based on CDP implementation?
 For example, do you want to decrease data redundancy and track how that impacts the velocity of campaign execution?
 Or do you want to decrease the time your marketing staff spends on manually transferring data from one system to another?
 Set business goals in advance to be able to benchmark success later on.
 More than ever before, businesses seek to quantify the ROI of their martech investments.

 As with any major organizational investment, management support is essential to CDP success.
 Begin with small, short-term goals that demonstrate how the CDP is benefiting the business, either through cost savings or revenue gains.
 The key is to convince senior executives that having a single, unified view of the customer will add to the organization’s bottom line.

-CDPs are built for marketing end-users.
+CDPs are typically built for marketing end-users.
 However, CDPs vary in the scope of their capabilities — and it is important to have some level of ongoing training to use them all.
 CDP vendors provide varying levels of onboarding, customer support and/or professional services.
-Make sure you understand what your marketing staff will need to know to effectively use the CDP, or if you lack internal resources, what type of managed services are available.
+Make sure you understand what your marketing staff will need to know to effectively use the CDP, or if you lack internal resources, what type of managed services are available?